laurensguijt/Filament-Manager/README.md

 # Filament Manager

 A comprehensive application for managing 3D printing filament inventory, designed for hobbyists and small businesses.
+This tool is open-source, and will always be free for use.
+Contributions are very welcome!

 ![Filament Manager Main Screen](screenshots/main.png)